ManageIQ/guides/ui/calling_api.md

 To interface with the API, please observe the following best practice:

-**Do**: In your Angularcontroller or factory, inject the API service.
+**Do**: In your Angular controller or factory, inject the API service.

 **Don't** Use the Rails controller.